Main content

 Episode 2 of 2

-Dr Margaret McCartney, along with medical historians and GPs, tells the story of general practice from the troubled early years of the NHS to the still-troubled present day.
+Conclusion of the story of general practice - from the 1950s to the still-troubled present day.

 Modernisation came thick and fast from the late 1980s, with some GPs controversially given budgets to choose services for their patients.
 Relaxation of the "out of hours" obligation saw practices forming co-operatives to handle evening and weekend calls and, from 2004, the responsibility for providing 24 hour care was removed from GPs entirely.

-A Square Dog Radio production for 大象传媒 Radio 4.
+A Square Dog Radio production for 大象传媒 Radio 4, first broadcast in July 2016.

 Available now